kssujesh/Customer-Churn-Prediction/README.md

     ```
 4.  **Run the notebooks:**
     Open the main analysis notebook (`analysis.ipynb` or similar) to view the data exploration, modeling, and results.

-Would you like me to elaborate on a specific section, such as the feature engineering steps or the model evaluation metrics?